Hilary Benn: Secretary of State for Northern Ireland

 At the 2024 general election, Benn was elected to Parliament as MP for Leeds South with 54% of the vote and a majority of 11,279.

 Following the Labour Party's landslide victory in the general election, Benn was appointed Secretary of State for Northern Ireland by Prime Minister Keir Starmer in formation of the new cabinet.
 He is one of two cabinet ministers (the other being Douglas Alexander) to serve under three Labour premiers.

 In a joint letter with Secretary of State for Culture, Media and Sport Lisa Nandy, Benn confirmed to Stormont's Minister for Communities Gordon Lyons on 13 September 2024 that the government will not be providing funding for the redevelopment of Casement Park in time for the Euro 2028 football tournament.
 He later declined to state how much money the government might be willing to contribute towards the redevelopment.

 Prior to Benn's speech at the Labour Party Conference on 23 September 2024, he announced in an interview that the new Independent Commission for Reconciliation and Information Recovery (ICRIR) investigating Troubles killings will not be scrapped.
 He also defended the government's decision to cut winter fuel payments for almost 250,000 pensioners in Northern Ireland, stating that "being in government is about making difficult choices" given the state of public finances.

 In November 2024, Benn voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+Following the ascension of Andy Burnham to the Premiership in July 2026, Benn returned to the backbenches and was succeeded as Secretary of State for Northern Island by Chris Bryant.